inaimathi/gtypist-single-space/gtypist.typ

  :wind more than set in, and I had to wait by a wall.
 It got :our old tree.
  :
- :    I saw two men and set them to work on the car, till :they told me it was no use.
+ :I saw two men and set them to work on the car, till :they told me it was no use.
 If I were to turn it in, is it :true that you can take your car?
 I want a wide view and I :want to talk with you.
 Thus I wait upon your word.
 Wire